 Published in: 2005

-If the old rules said “talk it up until your prospect bites”, the new rules say “start by listening to the prospect”.
-Your product or service is not unimportant.
-But it is secondary to the customer’s perception of his own situation.
-People buy for their own reasons, not for yours.
-The “concept” often signifies the preproduction blueprint – the theory that the marketing and R&D people had in mind before the product became a reality.
-That “concept” will not be equally significant to all potential buyers – or ever going to be as significant to the customer as for the developer.
+“Talk it up until your prospect bites”, should instead be “start by listening to the prospect”.
+The product is secondary to customer’s perception of the situation.
+Many get stuck in the preproduction blueprint – the theory that the marketing and R&D people had in mind before the product became a reality.
+That “concept” is not equally significant for everyone.

 INDIVIDUALS HAVE CONCEPTS.
 What is bought is what the customer thinks the product or service will do for him or her.
 The concept is subjective, linked to individual values and attitudes, and different for every customer.
 By ignoring or working against the customer’s decision-making process, you ensure confusion, resentment, and – sooner or later – lost sales.